Creamy Broccoli Salad

 Featured Comment

 Say goodbye to dry, boring broccoli salads!
-This easy, make-ahead classic broccoli salad dish will knock everyone’s socks off – made with crispy bacon, sharp cheddar cheese, cashews, red onion, dried cranberries and the creamiest (most perfectly tangy), velvety dressing of all time.
+This easy, make-ahead side dish will knock everyone’s socks off – made with crispy bacon, sharp cheddar cheese, cashews, red onion, dried cranberries and the creamiest (most perfectly tangy), velvety dressing of all time.

-- Cook the bacon until perfectly brown and crispy
+- Cook the bacon.
+Then cook the bacon until brown and crispy in a large cast iron skillet.

 what to serve with broccoli salad